Jonqora/VibeCheckMyProf/README.md

 # VibeCheckMyProf Setup
-Introductory text

-This section provides a step-by-step instructions to setting up VibeCheckMyProf.
+This section provides step-by-step instructions to setting up VibeCheckMyProf.
 It outlines the prerequisites, the necessary AWS services, and the steps to get everything up and running smoothly.
-Follow the instructions carefully to ensure successful deployment of the service.
+Follow the instructions carefully to ensure successful deployment of the application.

 ## Prerequisites